 Where an exemption applies, we will tell you which one we have used, unless this would reveal the information.

 If you are not happy with our response or how we dealt with your request, you can ask the Information Commissioner’s Office (ICO) to investigate.
-They also give advice on Raise a concern with the ICO Opens in a new window.
+They also give advice on raising a concern with an organisation.

 A request for information can only be refused if: